Lwasinam/remind_me/README.md

 Reminder app built with flutter

-## Getting Started
+## Description

-This is basically a  task reminder app built with flutter.
+This is a task reminder app built with neat UI in mind and proper state management.
+You basically type in your task with a reminder time and it will remind you with a simple notification

 A few resources used were: